cossatot/wenchuan_topo_stress/revisions/rebuttal2.md

 This is true; we have added "and assuming that cohesion is negligible" to the sentence describing the Mohr-Coulomb failure envelope.
-***NOTE: I will remove "rock strength" from the main text, since you are talking about a failure on a pre-existing fault, it is misleading, let's just leave as "cohesion".***

 **C4.3**